bradleyq/stable_player_display/README.md

 This repository contains models and shaders to display any player skin using only a resource pack and display entities.

-**The original repository is [here](https://github.com/bradleyq/stable_player_display/tree/main).
-This fork is intended to update the original work as long as I'm capable of doing so, and to provide better compatibility with [Animated Java](https://animated-java.dev/).**

 ## Limitations

 - Use only with `item_display`.